dianalabgr/GTEx_microbiome_analysis/code/readme.md

   5. Isolation_microbial_reads_remaping_bowtie
   6. humann3_after_bowtie
   7. Taxonomic_Assignment_Kaiju
-  8. living_dataset (contains the pipeline for downloading and analyzing the data from the project PRJEB4337)
+  8. living_dataset (contains the pipeline for downloading and analyzing the data from the NCBI Bioproject PRJEB4337)